 At surface, the Camp Creek target exhibits intense epithermal-style alteration with associated high-sulfidation Cu-Ag-Au veins and breccias including a mineralized diatreme breccia.
-Drill hole THN19-150, which targeted the porphyry related diatreme returned 554.7m of 0.57 g/t Au, 0.24% Cu, 43.18 g/t Ag including 136m of 1.35 g/t Au, 0.31% Cu, 133.62 g/t Ag.
-Starting at a depth of 300-400m from surface, calc-alkalic porphyry mineralization occurs in several geochemically distinct porphyry phases, as defined by UBC's Mineral Deposit Research Unit.
-The strongest mineralization to date occurs in Porphyry X, a crowded plagioclase porphyry of Cretaceous age, characterized by well-defined stacked biotite.
+Drill hole THN19-150, which targeted the porphyry related to the diatreme returned 554.7m of 0.57 g/t Au, 0.24% Cu, 43.18 g/t Ag including 136m of 1.35 g/t Au, 0.31% Cu, 133.62 g/t Ag.

+The porphyry mineralization starts at a depth of 300-400m from surface.
+Calc-alkalic porphyry mineralization occurs in several geochemically distinct porphyry phases, as defined by UBC's Mineral Deposit Research Unit.
+The strongest mineralization occurs in Porphyry X, a crowded plagioclase porphyry of Cretaceous age, characterized by well-defined stacked biotite.
 Mineralization is also hosted in Triassic Stuhini Group sedimentary rocks, which are intruded by the porphyry phases.
-Only three holes to date have reached depths of greater than 1000m.

-Trapper Gold Target
+The Trapper Gold Target

-Brixton completed 15 drill holes for a total 3107.34m at the Trapper Target.
 Drilling encountered a broad zone of gold mineralization with significant visible gold related to a diorite porphyry unit.
 Drill hole THN21-186 (360 degree azimuth, -65 degree dip) returned 187.51m of 1.6 g/t Au from 2.49m depth including 139m of 2.14 g/t Au including 11m of 19.25 g/t Au.
-Drill hole THN21-195 (315 degree azimuth and a -45 degree dip) was drilled from the same pad as hole 186.
-Hole 195 returned 146m of 0.74 g/t Au from 52m depth including 84m of 1.10 g/t Au including 31m of 2.0 g/t Au.
-Terrane Geosciences was contracted to conduct geological mapping in the Trapper area and to assess structural controls on vein-hosted gold mineralization.

 The Trapper Target represents a volcanic and intrusive hosted gold target.
 The geochemical footprint for the Trapper Gold Target was expanded in 2021 to 4km by 1.5km.
-Rock samples have returned up to 135 g/t Au.
-Gold mineralization occurs as several styles: within base metal-veins

-(sphalerite-galena-pyrite-chalcopyrite); quartz-stockwork; sulphosalt-pyrite veinlets and as disseminations within the Cretaceous diorite intrusive.
+Surface rock samples have returned up to 152 g/t Au.
+Gold mineralization occurs as several styles: within base metalveins (sphalerite-galena-pyrite-chalcopyrite); quartz-stockwork; sulphosalt-pyrite veinlets and as disseminations within the Cretaceous diorite intrusive.
 In addition, two new high-grade copper-gold showings were discovered within the Trapper target area.
-In 2011, forty-two drill holes were completed, totaling 8581m, where drill hole TG11-11 returned 32.64m of 1.78 g/t Au including 0.41m of 92.8 g/t Au with visible gold.
 Gold-in-soil has a strong positive correlation with zinc.

-During 2021 Company completed camp upgrades and improvements to accommodate more than 50 people.
+During 2021, the Company completed camp upgrades and improvements to accommodate 50 people.

-On April 21, 2022, Brixton announced the acquisition of mineral claims contiguous with and further consolidating its Thorn Project to a new total of 2863 square kilometers of mineral tenure.
+On April 21, 2022, Brixton announced the acquisition of mineral claims contiguous with and further consolidating its Thorn Project to a new total of 2,863 square kilometers of mineral tenure.
 The new 23,511.21-hectares (235 square kilometers) mineral claim group was acquired from two arm's length parties (the "Vendors") for a combined total of \$75,000 in cash.
 The new claims are royalty free with the exception of one claim of 1693.5 hectares, where the Vendor was granted a 1.5% net smelter royalty ("NSR") and Brixton holds the right to acquire 1.0% of the NSR for \$1 million prior to commercial production.